globocom/secDevLabs/a5-ecommerce-api/README.md

 ## Attack Narrative

-To understand how this vulnerability can be exploited, check this section!
+(SPOILER) To understand how this vulnerability can be exploited, check this section!

 ## Mitigating the vulnerability

-To understand how this vulnerability can be mitigated, check this other section!
+(SPOILER) To understand how this vulnerability can be mitigated, check this other section!

 [Docker Install]:  https://docs.docker.com/install/
 [Docker Compose Install]: https://docs.docker.com/compose/install/